 Research assistants will need reading knowledge of Russian and the ability to compile and summarize collections of primary sources including letters, memoirs, and newspaper articles.

 Dr. Brandon Boylan, Associate Professor of Political Science and Director of Arctic & Northern Studies

 “Reconceptualizing Security in Alaska’s Arctic and Understanding Opportunities and Challenges for Nome’s Expanded Port Project”

 Dr. Jeremy Speight and I are working on a co-authored project together in which we reconceptualizing security in Alaska’s Arctic to include national, military, homeland, human, food, climate, and other forms of security.
 We then apply this conceptualization to the case of the expanded port project in Nome, Alaska to consider the ways in which the project contributes to as well as jeopardizes security in the region.
 An intern on this project should have strong research and writing skills.

-Applicants should clearly indicate on the MCompass application which virtual research internship position at the University of Alaska Fairbanks they intend to pursue and their statement of purpose should align with the potential research internship projects listed.
-Students selected for these virtual research internship positions will receive up to $2,000 in Arctic Internship Fellowship funding.
+Applicants should clearly indicate on the M-Compass application which research internship position at the University of Alaska Fairbanks they intend to pursue and their statement of purpose should align with the potential research internship projects listed.
+Students selected for these research internship positions will receive up to $2,000 in Arctic Internship Fellowship funding.